gamemgh/gamemgh.github.io/Web/content/docs/archery/about.md

----
++++
-title: About Archery
+layout = 'doc'
-layout: doc
+title = 'About Archery'
----
++++
 # %title%
-In this Archery game, your task is to shoot down the flying Plane that is moving from side to side.
+In this Archery game, your task is to shoot the flying Plane that is moving from side to side down.
 If you hit your target you get points.
 Each round needs a certain amount of points to win.

 Round 1 starts with 16 points needed to win, and each round increases by 1 point.
 Please note that the speed of which the Plane is moving will increase faster and faster with each round which makes it difficult to hit.